 |Very Good (740-799)||$1,634.88|

-Average Car Insurance Prices for Bad Drivers in Nevada
+Typical Car Insurance Costs for Bad Drivers in Nevada

-If you've been found to be at fault in a car crash or convicted of a driving violation, your car insurance costs are going to grow.
-The more offenses you rack up, the more costly your car insurance becomes.
+If you've been defined as at fault in an accident or convicted of a driving violation, your auto insurance rates are going to rise.
+The more violations you amass, the pricier your auto insurance gets.

-In Nevada, your first minor at-fault collision will cost $502.30 each year in car insurance premiums.
-A DUI or DWI — among the most grievous driving violations — may lift your annual insurance expenditure in Nevada by as much as $643.53.
+In Nevada, your first at-fault fender bender leads to an additional $502.30 per year in auto insurance payments.
+A DUI — one of the most grave vehicular infractions — will increase your yearly insurance rates in Nevada by as much as $643.53.